 However, it’s much more important to me that they learn how to think creatively and how to be lifelong learners.
 Ultimately these skills will give them a real advantage in a hyper-competitive world… and they just might make something really cool along the way.

-FUN WAYS KIDS CAN LEARN HOW TO CODE
+MORE FUN WAYS TO LEARN HOW TO CODE

 Want some techie homeschooling tips and inspiration delivered to your inbox?
 Sign up here for weekly-ish emails from me.

 Techie Homeschool Mom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 You can read my full affiliate disclosure HERE.